Warp2063/TechEd-201/code/code.md

 ## objectDemo

 Simple demonstration of an object with nested objects.
+The object is called `userPunch`, a demonstration of a time punchcard.
+Nothing is rendered in the browser.
+Use `console.table(userPunch)` in the console to view it in a useful way.

 - [objectDemo.html](/code/objectDemo.html)